Configure OpenWA with environment variables

 RATE_LIMIT_MEDIUM_TTL | 60000 | Rate-limit window in milliseconds |

-ENABLE_SWAGGER | true in .env.example | Serve API docs at /api/docs.
-When unset, the effective default is on outside production and off under NODE_ENV=production — set ENABLE_SWAGGER=true to serve it in production |
+ENABLE_SWAGGER | unset | Serve the API docs and Swagger UI at /api/docs. .env.example ships this line commented out since v0.16.0, so the effective default is the unset behaviour: on outside production, off under NODE_ENV=production.
+Only the exact strings true and false have effect — set ENABLE_SWAGGER=true to serve it in production, or false to force it off everywhere (v0.16.0+) |

 BODY_SIZE_LIMIT | 25mb | Max request body size (base64 media rides in the JSON body) |